-0.25 EFTS OL, DL 30 points This paper builds on therapeuticdecision making that was introduced in PHCY 511 and extends the framework for dealing with uncertainty in more advanced care settings.
+0.25 EFTS OL.
+DL 30 points This paper builds on therapeutic decision making that was introduced in PHCY511 and extends the framework for dealing with uncertainty in more advanced care settings.
 Core clinical topics are then introduced at a more advanced level to provide a framework for applying patient-centred therapeutic decision making.

-(PHCY 510, 511) or (PHCY 541, 542)
+- (PHCY 510, 511) or (PHCY 541, 542)

-PHCY 522
+- PHCY 522

-PGDipClinPharm
+- PGDipClinPharm

-PHCY 521 Elective topics in patient-centred care
+PHCY 521 Elective topics in patient-centred

-0.25 FFTS OL.
+0.25 EFTS OL.
 DL 30 points This paper continues the direction of clinical decision making for therapeutics with a choice of elective topics covered in two modules.
 Students can choose one elective topic per module.

-PHCY 520
+- PHCY 520

-PHCY 523
+- PHCY 523

-PGDipClinPharm
+- LT PGDipClinPharm